sriyogesh94/dcos-docs/1.8/overview/architecture.md

 1. The Distributed DNS Proxy runs on all master and agent nodes, and forwards DNS lookups to Mesos-DNS.
 1. DC/OS Marathon is launched and starts on every master node.
 1. DC/OS Marathon connects to the local ZooKeeper (127.0.0.1), discovers the leading Mesos master (`leader.mesos`) and registers as a framework.
 1. Admin Router depends on the Mesos master, Mesos-DNS, and the Distributed DNS Proxy.
 It runs on each of the master nodes.
-The admin router is what serves the DC/OS UI and proxies external admin connections into the cluster.
+The Admin Router is what serves the DC/OS UI and proxies external admin connections into the cluster.
 1. DC/OS UI, Mesos UI, and Exhibitor UI become externally accessible through the Admin Router.
 1. [Auth][auth] is managed on the master nodes.
 1. The history service provides the data for the graphs in the DC/OS UI dashboard.
 This data is obtained from the masters.